The College of New Jersey Logo

 What if I have an emergency medical situation?

 If emergency medical care is needed and you are ON-CAMPUS, call 609-771-2345 or 9-1-1 to activate emergency medical services.
-For more information, click HERE.
+Find more information about emergencies on our emergencies page.

 What hospitals are in the area?